pragmagrid/pragmagrid.github.io/_posts/pragma40/2024-09-01-pragma40-posters.md

 <b>Please note the following</b>

 <ol>
+<li>Digital file MUST be received by 10th September 2024 to ensure
+printing.
+If you miss this deadline you may still participate, however you are responsible for printing and transporting your poster.</li>
 <li>Files must be in PDF format</li>
 <li>A1 poster size (594 x 841 mm/23.4 x 33.1 in)</li>
 <li>Minimum 150dpi for images</li>